Menu

 Sale Proceeds support the EEA's missions to help plant our shared parks and schools with native plants and support the Evanston Ecology Center and its programs.

 IMPORTANT: SAVE YOUR RECEIPT.
 After purchasing your plants on-line, print your receipt or save it on your phone.
-You will need it to collect your plants on June 1st at the Morton Civic Center parking lot.
+You will need it to collect your plants on May 31st at James Park Fieldhouse parking lot.
 There will be no time slots this year, just come when you can from 12:30-4pm!
 All orders will be pre-sorted for easier pick-up.

-*** Please note: On pick up day, Saturday, June 1, if you are unable to pick up your plants, be sure you have a friend, family member or neighbor who can pick up your plants for you.
+*** Please note: On pick up day, Saturday, May 31, if you are unable to pick up your plants between 12:30 - 4:00 PM, please be sure you have a friend, family member or neighbor who can pick up your plants for you.
 Any unclaimed plants will be considered as a donation to the EEA to be given to a local community or public park garden.
-Locations still to be determined.
 Thank you for your understanding, we are a 100% volunteer organization. ***

 Be a Part of Growing Native Gardens in Evanston!